Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

     }

 OK, the next step is to edit the /etc/nginx/conf.d/ssl.conf file, to tell it the server name, tell it the location of your SSL files, tell it to check the upstream server at localhost:3000, and to tell it where the diaspora public files are.
-Here's my working edited version (comment lines removed) (except I've replaced my pod's name with "diaspora.[yourdomain].net," and my username with "[your username]" as a placeholder for your particular setup's information:
+Here's my working edited version (comment lines removed) (except I've replaced my pod's name with "diaspora.[yourdomain].net," and my username with "[your username]" as a placeholder for your particular setup's information):

      server {
      listen       443;